realizeapp/realize-deck/presentation.md

 ## Solution

 * Patients increasingly use wearable devices to track their health
-* Preventative care improves patient well-being and hospitals are increasingly incentivized to favor it
+* Continuous data monitoring improves preventative care outcomes
-* Leverage patient health tracking data to figure out when preventative care should happen, and then connect them with doctors
+* Enable patients to share their wearable data to increase effective care

 ---

 ## Product

-### An open source, extensible, web platform that pulls in and analyzes health data
+### An open source, extensible web platform that aggregates and analyzes health data

 * Plugin architecture.
-Developers can write plugins that pull in data from trackers, analyze data, and display it to the user
+Developers can write plugins that pull data from wearables, mobiles, and other web sites, analyze it, and display it to the user
 * Full API.
 Enable mobile apps to leverage the capabilities of the platform
 * Easy-to-use dashboard.
 Lets users to see their data at a glance
 * Powerful administrative tools.
 Let hospitals and clinics manage patients